Teaching medieval craft in the 21st Century

 “It is a medieval tradition to pass your craft onto others and we have kept that alive, as masons we pass our knowledge onto the apprentices.
 It is a very physical craft meaning the best way to learn is by watching and doing, there are also theory-based classes which means the craft is taught from every angle.”

 Students soak in the Emerald Isle as they split their time between the classroom, working on site, and in a variety of local workshops.
-Apprentices also spend time in Kerry ETB Training Centre where they cover a wide range of versatile modules including letter cutting and technical drawing.
+Apprentices also spend time in the Monavalley Campus at Kerry College where they cover a wide range of versatile modules including letter cutting and technical drawing.

 While working with stone is a traditional career path, it is certainly a versatile one.
 Graduates have found ample work in Ireland, Europe and worldwide.
 Gunther believes the versatility of the course is what makes it increasingly attractive to prospective students.